vritvo/buffy_bot/landing_page.md

 - **Feminist Theory**: The feminine hero and rejection of passivity, power feminism versus victim feminism in the Buffyverse, queer theory and non-normative desire, intersections of gender and monstrosity
 - **Psychoanalysis**: Desire and the death drive in vampire mythology, the unconscious of the Hellmouth, Oedipal structures and chosen families, trauma, repression, and the return of the repressed

-Each paper underwent blind peer review by conference committee members and has been preserved here with full abstracts and reviewer feedback.
+Each paper underwent a blind peer review by conference committee members.
+Full Revision history remains intact — in the interest of transparency in scholarly process.

 ## Explore the Papers